The system is designed specifically to underpin complex, people-based change programmes, where simple numbers are not enough to understand impacts.

 We use OutNav for our own work at Matter of Focus.
 A screenshot of one of our outcome maps – Supporting users with the OutNav approach – is shown below.
 However, it can be viewed more clearly with more detailed analysis in a live report, which OutNav generates for us – take a look (unless you’re on a phone.
 Live reports are designed for viewing from a desktop):

-OutNav is currently in beta live version.
-We have more than 180 users from across 30 different organisations using the software – all members of our supportive OutNav Community.
+We have nearly 480 users from across 40 different organisations using the software – all members of our supportive OutNav Community.
 And we have received very positive feedback:

 Using OutNav has helped us to clarify the role and remit of our organisation, its members and the impact and outcomes of our work.Stephanie-Anne Harris, Edinburgh Community Health Forum